adhithyakrishna/adhithyakrishna.github.io/content/en/_index.md

           imagePosition: left
           subtitle: Java
           description:
-            # - point: Have hands on experience in java datastructures and work experience as a java developer.
         - name: Golang
           image: images/section/go.png
           imagePosition: left
           description:
-            # - point: Self-taught golang programmer
           subtitle: Golang
         - name: Git
           image: images/section/git.png
           imagePosition: left
           subtitle: Git
           description:
-            # - point: Have hands on experience in java datastructures and work experience as a java developer.
         - name: Javascript
           image: images/section/js.png
           imagePosition: left
           subtitle: Javascript
           description:
-            # - point: Have hands on experience in java datastructures and work experience as a java developer.
   - bgcolor: primary
     type: project
-    # description: "I am a computer science student with an infinite zeal to design and build scalable web applications.
-I previously worked as a software development engineer at Skava Systems.
-I have completed my masters degree in Computer and Information Sciences from University at Buffalo and would be joining Cerner Corporation in Fall 2021."
     header:
       title: Projects
       hlcolor: "#5468d2"